robertdavidgraham/heartleech/heartleech.8.markdown

   * `-d`: sets the 'debug' flag, which causes a lot of debug information to be printed to <stderr>.
 Using this will help diagnose connection problems.
+	You should use this the first time you connect to a new host, just to make sure things are working well.

+  * `--dump <filename>`: the file where bleeding information is stored.
+Typically, the user will use this program to grab data from a server, then use other tools to search those files for things, such as cookies, passwords, and private strings.

   * `--ipver <ver>`: sets the version of IP to use, either 4 for IPv4 or 6 for IPv6.
 Otherwise, the program tries to guess from the address given, or chooses whichever is first when doing a DNS lookup.
+Shorter options of `--ipv6` and `--ipv4` also work.

+  * `--loop <count>`: the number of times to loop and try a heartbeat again.
+The default count is 1000000 (one-million).
+A count of 1 grabs just a single heartbeat.

+  * `--port <port>`: the port number to connect to on the target machine.
+If not specified, the port number 443 will be used.

+  * `--proxy <host:port>`: use the Socks5n proxy.
+If the port is not specified, it defaults to 9150.
+This is intended for use with the Tor network, but should work with any Socks5 proxy.
+These uses the 'name' feature, so to that it'll be the Tor exit node resolving the DNS name, not the local host.

   * `--rand`: randomizes the size of heartbleed requests.
 Normally, the program requests for the max 64k size, but with this setting, each request will have a random size between 200 and 64k.
 Some believe that heartbeats of different size will produce different results.

-  * `--loop <count>`: the number of times to loop and try a heartbeat again.
-The default count is 1000000 (one-million).
-A count of 1 grabs just a single heartbeat.
+  * `--read`: instead of running live against a server, this option causes the program to run forensics on existing files, looking for private keys.
+The option `--cert` must also be used.

   * `--raw`: send the hearbeat requests before SSL negotiation is complete.
+Use this option on targets where the post-handshake heartbeats don't work.

+  * `--scan`: scans target to test if vulnerable, instead of dumping.
+This ends the connection immediately.
+A verdict will be printed to <stdout>, either VULNERABLE, SAFE, or INCONCLUSIVE.
+Most systems marked INCONCLUSIVE are in fact safe.

+  * `--scanlist <filename>`: reads a list of targets from a file instead of reading them from a command-line, and also sets the `--scan` flag.
+Use this when you have thousands of targets to scan.
+Note that if you have a lot of targets, you should also set the `--threads` to a high number.

+  * `--threads <count>`: uses more than one thread, scanning/dumping a lot faster.
+Setting 1000 threads would not be unreasonable, especially when scanning a lot of targets.

+  * `--timeout <n>`: sets the timeout for read operations on a socket, which defaults to 6 seconds.
+Note that connection timeouts are much longer, set by the operating system, and not currently configurable.

 ## SIMPLE EXAMPLES

 The following is the easiest way to use the program, to grab the private-key form the server in 'auto-pwn' mode:

-    $ heartleech www.example.com --autopwn
+    $ heartleech www.example.com --autopwn --threads 5

 This auto-pwn mode will search for the heartbeat payloads looking for the components of the private-key that matches the server's certificate (which it automatically retrieves).
 When a certificate is found, it's printed to
 <stdout>.
 The user can then copy it to a file and use it for anythign that
 private-keys can be used for.
+Using multiple threads downloads faster.

 Heartbleed information contains more than just private keys.
 On a typical web-server, it'll contain session cookies (useful for sidejacking) and